Azure/arc_jumpstart_docs/docs/azure_jumpstart_ag/manufacturing/contoso_motors/arc_monitoring_servers/_index.md

 ## Azure Arc-enabled resources inventory Workbook

-The second Azure Monitor Workbook functions as an inventory report detailing the various Arc-enabled resources that have been deployed.
+The second Azure Workbook functions as an inventory report detailing the various Arc-enabled resources that have been deployed.

 - Search for **workbooks** and click on **Azure workbooks**: